How to Run for Office in New York

 How do I start my campaign?

-Once you’ve registered as a candidate with the Federal, State, or Local Board of Elections, you’ll need to get an Employer Identification Number (EIN), and open a bank account so that you can start fundraising.
+Once you’ve registered as a candidate with the Federal, State, or Local Board of Elections, you’ll need to get an Employer Identification Number (EIN), and open a bank account to start fundraising.

 You’ll need a way to collect contributions.
-Payment processors such as ActBlue and Numero can create contribution pages for you, but you’ll also need to keep track of your donor lists, create and maintain call-time schedules, and organize your financial data to make Federal, State, or Local compliance easier.
-You can do all of that and more with Donor CRMs such as Numero or NGP.
+Payment processors such as ActBlue and Numero can create contribution pages for you.
+Still, you’ll also need to keep track of your donor lists, create and maintain call-time schedules, and organize your financial data to make Federal, State, or Local compliance easier.
+You can do that and more with Donor CRMs such as Numero or NGP.

 It also helps to have a compliance team.
-Hiring consultants who specialize in campaign finance law ensures your campaign will stay compliant.
-The New York State Board of Election Compliance can also help ensure your campaign follows campaign finance laws.
+Hiring consultants specializing in campaign finance law ensures your campaign stays compliant.
+The New York State Board of Election Compliance can also help ensure your campaign follows campaign finance and election law.

-The first thing to know about campaign contribution limits is that they differ depending on the race you’re running.
+The first thing to know about campaign contribution limits is that they differ depending on your race.
 Federal, state, and local offices will each have their own limitation rules.
-Further complicating things is that political contribution limits apply to each type of election, meaning donors can contribute a maximum of these amounts to primary, general, run-off, and special elections.
+Further complicating things is that political contribution limits apply to each type of election, meaning donors can contribute a maximum of these amounts to a primary election, general election, run-off, and special election.

 But don’t get discouraged!
 Below, we break down the contribution limits for different levels of office in New York State.